janderland/fql/vision.md

 In the query above, the 2nd element of the key's tuple must be either an integer or string.
 Likewise, the value must be a tuple.

-> __NOTE:__ FQL does not currently provide a way to
-> constrain a variable to range of values, though this could
-> be added in the future.

 ## Index Indirection